 Game Day Board Love Goes Way Back

 In most normal places, when September rolls around, the air gets cooler, the days get shorter, and slowly but surely, summer slips into autumn.
 Not so in southern California.
-September and October are warm enough to have a night-time wedding reception outdoors without heatlamps.
+September and October are warm enough to have an evening wedding outdoors without heatlamps.
 Our fall season doesn’t really get started until November.
 We have “winter” for about two weeks in February, and that’s only because we want to stay cozy inside, curled up next to our wall-switch-to-turn-it-on fireplace when it rains.
 Then the weather turns right back into spring and summer.

 I’m not complaining about 70° average weather year-round.
 I just miss autumn.

 Autumn smells different.
 It feels different.
 There are a few times when something in the air, even in LA, triggers some autumn memory of my childhood days back in Michigan and Ohio.
 No matter that the faint smell of smoke and something burning is actually the wind carrying smoke over the hill from wildfires in the valley (40% contained! – what the hell does that mean, anyway?) – it still reminds me of raking leaves into giant piles and burning them.

 And when I think of fall, it reminds me of going back to school.
 There is no “back to school” season anymore, especially no tin southern California.
 I only know it’s “Back to School” because there is a huge spike in the daily traffic with school buses, crossing guards, and Bruins jamming up the g*dd**n [email protected]#$% Sunset exit off the 405 in their Daddy’s Range Rovers.